 A brief glance at the The Texas Nature Conservancy’s Instagram account will have you scheduling a visit to one of the 38 nature preserves and conservation properties they protect.
 However, adorable sea turtles on Padre Island are only a small piece of the Nature Conservancy’s efforts in Texas.
-For 55 years they have worked to protect over 900,000 acres in the State of Texas through partnerships with private land owners, government entities, and other non-profits.
+For more than 50 years they have worked to protect over 900,000 acres in the State of Texas through partnerships with private land owners, government entities, and other non-profits.
 Here is how they are protecting Texas and, more specifically, the city of Austin and how you can help.

 What They Do